Skip to content

 Aptem’s Compliance Advisory Board brings together compliance specialists and industry experts to work alongside the product team as rules develop, not just after they are finalised.
 David Lockhart-Hawkins, who presents national CPD programmes through SDN Mesma Group, sits on the board and works with the Aptem product team to ensure the platform reflects the evolving compliance landscape in practice, not just on paper.

-This article is based on the draft 2026/27 apprenticeship funding rules.
-We will update it when the final version one rules are confirmed.
+This article reflects the version one 2026/27 apprenticeship funding rules, published June 2026.
 For urgent compliance queries, contact the DWP helpdesk.

 For more information about the changes to the 2026/27 funding rules and Aptem platform changes, watch the webinar or book a demo to learn more.